-Rockstor pros and cons
+Rockstor Pros and Cons

-- Intuitive interface.
+- Intuitive interface

-- Multiple protocols.
+- Multiple protocols

-- Some components are paid.
+- Some components are paid for

-- Btrfs is still considered experimental by some.
+- Btrfs is still considered experimental by some

 Considering the significance of data in this day and age, you would be wise to take one of these solutions to manage your NAS efficiently.

-Whether you choose TrueNAS CORE, OpenMediaVault or Rockstor, you’ll have software that’s in active development, well supported and with plenty of available features.
+Whether you choose TrueNAS SCALE, TrueNAS CORE, OpenMediaVault, or Rockstor, you’ll have software in active development, well-supported, and plenty of available features.